willfurnass/sheffield_hpc/sharc/software/libs/petsc.rst

    $PETSC_DIR/share/petsc/examples

-and you want to copy them to a writeable location (e.g. :ref:`your /home or /data directory or $TMPDIR <fastdata>`) before compiling and running them.
+and you want to copy them to a writeable location (e.g. :ref:`your /home or /data directory or $TMPDIR <filestore>`) before compiling and running them.
 For example: ::

    cp -r $PETSC_DIR/share/petsc/examples /data/$USER/